Taravatsh/Amazon_Vine_Analysis/README.md

 ## Overview of Analysis

-In this project, we are required to analyze Amazon reviews that have been written by members of the paid Amazon Vine program which is a program that lets manufacturers and publishers to recieve reviews for their products.
+In this project, we are required to analyze Amazon reviews that have been written by members of the paid Amazon Vine program which is a program that lets manufacturers and publishers to receive reviews for their products.

 ### Purpose

-The purpose of this project is to select one dataset from [Amazon Review Datasets] which contains reviews of a specific product for performing the ETL process using PySpark by extracting the dataset, transforming the data,connecting to an Amazon Web Services RDS instance and loading the transformed data into pgAdmin.
-Additionally, we are required to utilIZE PySpark for identifying if there is any bias present toward favorable reviews from Vine members within the chosen dataset.
+The purpose of this project is to select one dataset from [Amazon Review Datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) which contains reviews of a specific product for performing the ETL process using PySpark by extracting the dataset, transforming the data, connecting to an Amazon Web Services RDS instance and loading the transformed data into pgAdmin.
+Additionally, we are required to utilize PySpark for identifying if there is any bias present toward favorable reviews from Vine members within the chosen dataset.

 ## Results

-In this section of the project, PySpark was used for extracting the Video Games dataset from the Amazon review Datasets into a DataFrame.
+In this section of the project, PySpark was used for extracting the Video Games dataset from the [Amazon Review Datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) into a DataFrame.
 Furthermore, **vine_table** was then created which included the information on the vine and non-vine reviews.
-As a result of this, we were required to create new DataFrames by applying by filtering the reviews to those with more than 20 total votes and those than were 50% helpful as shown in figure below.
+As a result of this, we were required to create new DataFrames by filtering the reviews to those with more than 20 total votes and those that were 50% helpful as shown in figure below.

 ![Filtered DataFrame](Resources/Filtered_dataframe.png)

-Additionally, the DataFrame shown abovbe was further filtered for displaying the vine and non-vine reviews as illusratered respectively in the figures below.
-This was done for determining the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the both vine and non-vine reviews.
-By this way we will be able to determine if having a paid Vine review a difference in the percentage of 5-star reviews.
+Additionally, the DataFrame shown above was further filtered for displaying the Vine and non-Vine reviews as illustrated respectively in the figures below.
+This was done for determining the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for both vine and non-vine reviews.
+By this way we will be able to determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 *Vine Reviews DataFrame*